On this page

 Your AWS Management Console will show some AWS services and will look similar to the screen shot below (mind that Amazon bring new services to the fold, so don’t be surprised when your AWS Management Console looks slightly different).
 Look for the “Security & Identity” section and navigate to “Identity & Access Management”:

 On the IAM dashboard you are greeted with an overview on the IAM security settings.
-If you have not yet set up “multi-factor authentication” (MFA) or established a password policy, we recommend to earmark performing these security-enhancing activities as soon as possible.
+If you have not yet set up “multi-factor authentication” (MFA) or a simple two-factor authentication (2FA), we recommend to earmark performing these security-enhancing activities as soon as possible.
 For now, click on the “Users” link on the left:

 If this is the first time you are using IAM, the list of users will be empty.
 Click on